trcwebdesign/alpha-video/docs/doc4.md

 Now on the left click Interaction Model this will open a small menu on the side.
 Click jason JSON Editor this will take you to the Editor page.

-We now need to upload our interaction.json file, currently only English, German and Spanish are avalible.
+We now need to upload our interaction.json file, currently only English, German, Italian and Spanish are avalible.
 Click in the box and delete all the text.

 :::tip
 If you are using windows you can press CTRL + A to select all the text the delete key to remove it.